pinecone-io/pinecone-ts-client/guides/index-management/serverless-indexes.md

 ### Create a serverless index on Azure

 The following example creates a serverless index on Azure.
-For more information on serverless and regional availability, see [Understanding indexes](https://docs.pinecone.io/guides/indexes/understanding-indexes#serverless-indexes).
+For more information on serverless and regional availability, see [Indexing Overview](https://docs.pinecone.io/guides/index-data/indexing-overview).

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';